Suggester/Documentation/changelogs/announcements.md

 # Announcements

+### An Update on Recent Infrastructure Issues (June 25th, 2021)
+We are aware Suggester has had several performance issues in the last few weeks and we are deeply sorry for that.
+We believe those issues are related to the rather quick growth of Suggester, as its server count was **multiplied by more than 5** in the last year (victim of its success!).

+Past 2,500 guilds, a process that goes by the name of *sharding* goes from recommended to required (for those of you who don't know what that is, it's basically splitting your bot into multiple connections to the Discord API instead of a single one).
+While deploying new shards is done automatically and thus very simple, supporting an increasing number of these impacts performance metrics such as memory usage and overall latency.
+That is why Suggester has been slower than usual recently.

+However, this isn't the end of the road.
+Our development team is currently made of **2 awesome person** that take these issues very seriously and they are working on solving them.
+Due to the nature of the problem, it will take some time to completely get back to normal performances.

+As some testers might have already noticed, the canary bot is undergoing caching-related changes that may improve performances.
+Though as the name implies, it isn't production ready just yet.

 ### Suggester Rebranding (May 13th, 2021)
 Discord has [rebranded](https://dis.gd/ournewlook), changing their old blurple color (#7289DA) to a new brighter blue (#5865F2).
 Since Suggester's profile picture and default color scheme used the OG Blurple color, we're rebranding our icons and assets as well!
 You'll notice a brand new Suggester icon, as well as a new default color for suggestion embeds and some emojis used by the bot.